Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 - will contain the line `# tag "linux"`
 - won't have macOS bottles

-These formulae are fine for users to bump with `brew bump-formula-pr`, but you should request that they remove the existing `x86_64_linux` bottle SHA line so that CI will build a bottle for the new version correctly.
+If the user hasn't used `brew bump-formula-pr`, or is submitting another change, you should request that they remove the `x86_64_linux` bottle SHA line so that CI will build a bottle for the new version correctly.
 If the bottle SHA isn't removed, CI will fail with the following error: